ibm-cloud-docs/assistant/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-In this short tutorial, we introduce the {{site.data.keyword.conversationshort}} tool and go through the process of creating your first assistant.
+In this short tutorial, we introduce {{site.data.keyword.conversationshort}} and walk you through the process of creating your first assistant.
 {: shortdesc}

 ## Before you begin